-Some examples of diagrams that are not Greechie diagrams are given in Fig. 1-these examples violate exactly one of conditions (2)-(5) in the above definition.
-(We usually do not denote one-element edges.)
+Some examples of diagrams which are not Greechie diagrams are given in Fig. 1-these examples violates exactly one of conditions (2)-(5) in the above definition.
+(We usually do not denote 1-element edges.)
 The condition (4) states that in Greechie diagrams there is no loop of order 2.

-Before we present the representation theorem let us recall that an atom in an orthomodular poset P is a minimal element of $P \setminus \{\emptyset\}$.
+Before we present the representation theorem let us recall that an atom in an orthomodular poset P is a minimal element of $P \setminus \{0\}$.

-Theorem 2.5: For every Greechie diagram with only finite edges there is exactly one (up to an isomorphism) orthomodular poset, such that there are one-to-one correspondences between vertices and atoms and between edges and blocks that preserve incidence relations.
+2.5.
+Theorem.
+For every Greechie diagram with only finite edges there is exactly one (up to an isomorphism) orthomodular poset such that there are one-to-one correspondences between vertices and atoms and between edges and blocks which preserve incidence relations.
 A Greechie diagram does not contain any loop of order 4 if and only if the corresponding orthomodular poset is a lattice.

-The proof can be found, e.g., in Ref.
-9. Let us reserve the notion Greechie logic for an orthomodular poset that can be represented by a Greechie diagram with only finite edges.
-It is easy to see that such an orthomodular poset does not contain any infinite chain, hence every element is a supremum of a finite orthogonal set of atoms.
+The proof can be found e.g. in [15].
+Let us reserve the notion Greechie logic for an orthomodular poset which can be represented by a Greechie diagram with only finite edges.
+It is easy to see that such an orthomodular poset does not contain any infinite chain, hence every its element is a supremum of a finite orthogonal set of atoms.

-Let us remark that there are finite orthomodular posets not representable by Greechie diagrams-intersections of blocks might be greater than a four-element Boolean subalgebra, and hence the condition (4) of Definition 2.4 cannot be fulfilled.
-On the other hand, every orthomodular poset with only finite and at most three atomic blocks (the case we are interested about) is a Greechie logic.
+Let us remark that there are finite orthomodular posets not representable by Greechie diagrams-intersections of blocks might be greater than a 4-element Boolean subalgebra and hence the condition (4) of Definition 2.4 cannot be fulfilled.
+On the other hand, every orthomodular poset with only finite and at most 3-atomic blocks (the case we are interested about) is a Greechie logic.